 Q: Any other special use areas along the route?

 A: Yes.
 For both the 300 & 800, the AZT passes through private ranch land and the trail is only open between sunrise and sunset.
 Please respect this and adjust your start time if necessary when doing an ITT (Individual Time Trial).
 The area is approximately located between miles 52.3 – 54.1 of both routes, the final 2 miles before reaching SR82 north of Patagonia.
 If you can’t make it to SR82 before sunset, find a camp location before mile 52.
 Alternately, if you want to keep moving forward on route, but won’t make the sunset closure you have the option to remain on the legacy AZT to Patagonia, then rejoin the route as it crosses SR82.
 The gpx for this option is posted separately and is longer, slower and more difficult.
 Use Timeanddate.com for exact sunset times for Patagonia.
 Any violation of this sunset rule is an immediate DQ.
 No exceptions.
+This is NOT a daylight closure, you must be completely through this area BEFORE sunset and do not enter before sunrise.
+Thank you.

 Q: Can we use the bear boxes, aka public water caches, along the AZT?